Professor Veronica Strang, FAcSS

 Since returning to the UK in 2012, to take up her current post at the IAS, a longstanding interest in interdisciplinarity has led to a major strand of reflexive research in this area.
 Collaborative work, with representatives of a range of UK funding councils, HEFCE and other interdisciplinary experts, produced Evaluating Interdisciplinary Research: a practical guide (with Tom McLeish, 2015).
-In 2017 Veronica was appointed to HEFCE’s national Interdisciplinary Advisory Panel.
-Working with a number of former IAS Light Fellows, she recently completed an experiment in articulating an interdisciplinary conversation, co-editing a volume From the Lighthouse: interdisciplinary reflections on light (Routledge, in press).
+In 2017 Veronica was appointed to UKRI’s national Interdisciplinary Advisory Panel.
+Working with a number of former IAS Light Fellows, she recently completed an experiment in articulating an interdisciplinary conversation, co-editing a volume From the Lighthouse: interdisciplinary reflections on light (Routledge, 2018).

 - Environmental anthropology